anusha-murali/anusha-murali.github.io/bellman-ford.md

 Algorithm terminates!
 1. The 4 hops from $A$ are: $A \rightarrow B \rightarrow D \rightarrow E \rightarrow C$, and $A \rightarrow B \rightarrow D \rightarrow C \rightarrow E$.
 Both of them don't provide smaller values for $C$ or $E$.
 2. So, no more edges to relax.
+The $d$ array contains the shortest path distance and the $\pi$ array provides the shortest path.

   <img width="600" alt="bf6" src="https://github.com/user-attachments/assets/969d51cf-aae5-4929-88cf-9487eb779a09">